 Still from World’s Deadliest… by Nat Geo Animals on YouTube

-24. Pufferfish – deadly delicacy
+24. Pufferfish – Deadly Delicacy

 A pufferfish inflates its spiny body underwater, floating in blue ocean water with its mouth slightly open and large eye visible.